 Our mission is to promote, preserve, and improve the downtown historic district as the heart and soul of the City of Snohomish.

-HDSA produces 15 annual special events, provides for the beautification of downtown streets, and promotes the town through advertising, social media and cooperative community partnerships.
+HDSA brings residents and tourists to town through many special events, provides for the beautification of downtown streets, and promotes the town through advertising, social media and cooperative community partnerships.
 All of it possible only with support from a rock star volunteer posse.

 HDSA 2020-21 BOARD OF DIRECTORS